How Can Mold Cause Dyspnea?

 Unraveling Mold: The Unseen Intruder in Our Homes

 Now, what's mold?
-To break it down, they are fungi, a diverse bunch of microorganisms, which, in simpler terms, act as nature's little garbage disposals.
-Despite their positive environmental contributions, they can morph into many of our home's unwanted guests.
+To break it down, they are fungi, a diverse bunch of microorganisms, which act as nature's little garbage disposals, efficiently breaking down organic matter by causing decay.
+Despite their positive environmental contributions, they are unwanted visitors at home.

 They're overly fond of damp and warm environments, happily thriving on your food, walls, and even your precious antique furniture.
 The issue arises when we are subjected to continuous exposure to mold, as it can wreak havoc on our health and become a fast-track ticket to a host of health problems.

 Mold has a secret weapon: mycotoxins.
 These are toxic compounds produced by certain types of mold and have been linked to a range of health issues.
 Consider them like the villains in a superhero movie.
-They are silent invisible, but capable of causing significant damage.
+They are silent and invisible, yet still capable of causing significant damage.

 How Does Mold Cause Dyspnea?